-Those who are living in the secluded end of the North-East (Purple) MRT Line —*coughs* Punggol and Sengkang *coughs*— would certainly agree that Serangoon and Kovan are Godsent locations filled with food joints to enliven this region in Singapore.
+Those who are living in the secluded end of the North-East (Purple) MRT Line—Punggol and Sengkang—would certainly agree that Serangoon and Kovan are the go-to spots for food in the area.

-Serangoon and Kovan being more mature estates, are naturally filled with old-time hawkers, as well as new cafes and hidden gems which I find myself frequenting more often than not to curb my hunger pangs.
+Serangoon and Kovan, being more mature estates, are filled with old-time hawkers, as well as new cafes and hidden gems which I find myself frequenting more often to curb my hunger pangs.
 Although Chomp Chomp may be the most popular, there are definitely some hidden gems that you may not know about.

 At the start of my list is this extraordinary Truffle Wanton Noodle (S$6) from Bee Kee Wanton Noodle.
-With each bite, my mind was screaming “Whutttt sorcery is this?!”
-The bowl of wanton noodles surpassed my expectations in every possible way.
+This bowl of wanton noodles surpassed my expectations in every possible way.

-When you’re there, try the Frog Leg Herbal Soup (One frog S$8/ Two frogs S$15 / Three frogs S$21).
-The herbs, goji berries, and red dates made the clear broth taste extremely homemade and nourishing to the body.
+When you’re there, try the Frog Leg Herbal Soup (S$9 for one frog, S$17 for two frogs, S$22 for three frogs).
+The herbs, goji berries, and red dates made the clear broth taste extremely homemade and nourishing for the body.
 The frogs were also fleshy and delectably chewy.

 I’m already planning my next visit!

 Nothing says supper in Singapore quite like some legit Indian cuisine.

 Although a tad expensive, the portion of Chicken Murtabak (S$8) that you’ll find at Suriya Curry House is huge.
 Chunks of chicken pieces were embedded within the crusty dough, along with onions and spices.

 The stall definitely makes for a good supper spot too as it’s open 24 hours daily!